 Sunrise: A Song of Two Humans (1927) Director: Freidrich Wilhem Murnau

-This beautiful impressionistic film opens with an unnamed Man and his Wife whose marriage has grown stale with age.
+The film opens with an unnamed Man (George O’Brien) and his Wife (Janet Gaynor) whose marriage has grown stale with age.

 “This song of the Man and his Wife is of no place.
 You might hear it anywhere at any time.
 For wherever the sun rises and sets in the city’s turmoil or under the open sky on the farm, life is much the same; sometimes bitter, sometimes sweet.”

-As outsiders, they go to a café where he again makes an attempt at reconciliation, but she is still in fright.
-They exit the café together and come upon a wedding happening at a church.
-Together they sit inside the church and bear witness to the pastor stating “keep and protect her from all harm” to the groom.
-This causes the Man to break down and beg for forgiveness from his Wife.
+The next day, the Man takes his wife out on a rowboat and attempts to attack her –lunging at her– but he cannot muster the strength to do the deed.
+Frightened, he rows to the other side of the lake where she runs away until she catches a tram which transports them both to the city.
+She refuses to forgive him for attacking her.
+As outsiders, they visit a café where the Man again makes an effort to reconcile, but she is still afraid.
+They exit the café together and come upon a wedding at a church.
+Together they sit inside the church and bear witness to the pastor stating “keep and protect her from all harm.”
+This causes the Man to break down and beg forgiveness.